If you use VMware vRealize® products or VMware NSX-T™ with VMware Identity Manager™ 3.3.1, you can upgrade VMware Identity Manager to version 3.3.2.

 - vRealize Suite Lifecycle Manager can now handle a brand-new installation of VMware Identity Manager 3.3.1 or 3.3.2, or an upgrade to 3.3.2 from VMware Identity Manager 3.3.1.

 - NSX-T can be deployed with VMware Identity Manager 3.3.1 or 3.3.2, or upgraded to 3.3.2 from an earlier version.

 You can upgrade VMware Identity Manager online or offline.

-By default, the VMware Identity Manager appliance uses the VMware web site for the upgrade procedure, which requires the appliance to have Internet connectivity.
+By default, the VMware Identity Manager appliance uses the VMware website for the upgrade procedure.
+This approach requires the appliance to have Internet connectivity.
 You must also configure proxy server settings for the appliance, if applicable.

 If your virtual appliance does not have Internet connectivity, you can perform the upgrade offline.
 For an offline upgrade, you download the upgrade package from My VMware.
-You can either use the updateoffline.hzn script to perform the upgrade or set up a local Web server to host the upgrade file.
+You use the updateoffline.hzn script to perform the upgrade.

 Note: Expect some downtime because all services are stopped during the upgrade.
 Plan the timing of your upgrade accordingly.

-- If you have deployed multiple VMware Identity Manager virtual appliances in a cluster for failover or high availability, see Upgrading a Cluster.
+- If you have deployed multiple VMware Identity Manager virtual appliances in a cluster for failover or high availability, see Upgrade a Cluster.